Deity of Christ in the Gospel According to St Luke

 Jesus ascends to heaven

-When Jesus had revealed himself to his apostles after his resurrection, “To them presented himself alive after his passion by many proofs, appearing to them during forty days, and speaking of the kingdom of God….”
+When Jesus had revealed himself to his apostles after his resurrection, “To whom also he shewed himself alive after his passion by many infallible proofs, being seen of them forty days, and speaking of the things pertaining to the kingdom of God….”
 (Acts 1:3), “And he led them out as far as to Bethany, and he lifted up his hands, and blessed them.
 And it came to pass, while he blessed them, he was parted from them, and carried up into heaven.
 And they worshipped him…..”
 (Lk 24:50-52).